 Since the start of the decline of the housing boom and throughout the economic recession that followed, there was a gradual decrease in most of the County's revenue sources.
-Forecasts show for all CIP revenue sources except "Other Sources", an increase in total revenue through FY 2024/25, of 10.38%.
+With the ongoing economic recovery, fForecasts show for all CIP revenue sources except "Other Sources", an increase in total revenue through FY 20234/245, of 10.38%.
 The "Other Sources" category included revenue sources such as grants that can vary year to year.